trento-project/web/guides/alerting/alerting.md

 There are two ways to enable and configure SMTP alerting:

-- via Environmnet Variables (env-vars)
+- via Environment Variables (env-vars)
 - via WebUI/RESTful API

 The env-vars have precedence.
 If _any_ of the following env-vars is set, then alerting configuration is _only_ made via env-vars:
 `ENABLE_ALERTING`, `ALERTING_SENDER`, `ALERTING_RECIPIENT`,
 `SMTP_SERVER`, `SMTP_PORT`, `SMTP_USERNAME`, `SMTP_PASSWORD`.
 Trento
-provides default values for the env-vars that are not explicity set.
+provides default values for the env-vars that are not explicitly set.
 To quickly enable alerting, provide `ENABLE_ALERTING=true` as an environment variable when starting Trento.